 The S-NSSAI(s) in the PDU Session Establishment contain one Serving PLMN S-NSSAI value and in addition may contain a corresponding HPLMN S-NSSAI value to which this first value is mapped (see clause 5.15.5.3).

 The optional mapping of Serving PLMN S-NSSAIs to HPLMN S-NSSAIs contains Serving PLMN S-NSSAI values and corresponding mapped HPLMN S-NSSAI values.

+NOTE: It is possible to use the optional mapping of Serving PLMN S-NSSAIs to HPLMN S-NSSAIs also when the Serving PLMN is the HPLMN.